AdaCore/ada-spark-rfcs/considered/rfc-oop-constructors.rst

 In the case of objects containing other objects, innermost objects constructors are called first, before their containing object.

-While the rest of the RFC is written using the scoped notation describe above, we will also provide a non scoped notation which can be used for any type.
-A constructor is a function in the same scope as the type its construct, of the same name, with at least one parameter `in out` of the type in question.
-The above can be re-written:
+Note that constructors will be "scoped" in a future extension of the RFC, but the scoping notation isn't strictly necessary to implement initial semantics:

 .. code-block:: ada

    package P is
       type T1 is tagged record
-         null;
-      end record;

          procedure T1 (Self : in out T1);
          procedure T1 (Self : in out T1; Some_Value : Integer);
+      end record;

       type T2 is record
-         null;
+         procedure T2 (Self : in out T2; Some_Value : Integer);
       end record;

-      procedure T2 (Self : in out T2; Some_Value : Integer);
    end P;

 Constructor as a Function